Magill, South Australia: History

 The suburb has several buildings dating back to early colonial time.
 Business development is centred at the intersection of Magill, St Bernards and Penfold Roads.
 Magill was early considered the centre of a district characterised by vineyards and orchards.
 Hills people travelled along Magill Road to and from the town (Adelaide).
 There were a range of services within the village such as a blacksmith, tearooms, chaff mill, hotels, butchery and post office.
 It became a hub of activity and a favoured settlement.
 Within a decade a population of carters, farm labourers, stonemasons, plasterers and carpenters settled there.
 Most of the houses were made of stone from Captain Duff ’s quarry at Woodforde to the north-east or small quarries in the hills south-east.

 Description

 Geographically the suburb straddles two councils, with its northern portion within the City of Campbelltown and the southern part within the City of Burnside boundary.
 The area is close to the foothills of the Mount Lofty Ranges and encompasses part of the Third Creek.

 Magill is home to one of the Penfolds Wineries, the University of South Australia Magill Campus and the historic Murray Park Estate.
-The Murray home, set in 22 acres of land, was later acquired by the South Australian government and it became the core of the Wattle Park Teachers’ College in 1957, and eventually a campus of the University of South Australia.
+The Murray home, set in 22 acres of land, was later acquired by the South Australian government and became the core of the Murray Park College of Advanced Education in 1973, after Wattle Park Teachers College, located nearby on Kensington Road, Wattle Park was sold to become a retirement village.
+Murray Park College of Advanced Education would soon become the Magill Campus of the University of South Australia.

 The Magill Training Centre was situated in the area on Glen Stuart Road.
 Originally a Government reform school that was built in 1867.
 It was closed in 2012 and the land sold for housing.